Liiift-Studio/wordpress-docker-compose/README.md

 ## Quick Start

 Copy this repo's contents into your intended directory.
-Run the code below in your directorie's root.
+Run the code below in your directory's root.

 ```bash
 cp env.example .env